Learn About NSLI-Y

 NSLI-Y Interactive hosts virtual events during the academic year.
 Individual students and/or entire classrooms can join our video conferences to communicate directly with NSLI-Y students currently studying abroad, as well as hear about cross-cultural experiences from NSLI-Y Alumni.
 These virtual connections will focus on daily life abroad, culture, language learning, and local history of the host countries.

-For general information on upcoming Virtual Events and how to attend, join our newsletter.
+For general information on upcoming Virtual Events and other updates from NSLI-Y Interactive to attend, subscribe to the NSLI-Y Interactive Monthly Digest.

 U.S. educators interested in having their language classroom participate in a Virtual Event can complete this form to register.